firebase/firebase-js-sdk/CONTRIBUTING.md

    npm test
     ```

-* Push your branch to GitHub:
+* Push your branch to your fork on GitHub:

     ```shell
     git push origin my-fix-branch
     ```

 * In GitHub, send a pull request to `firebase-js-sdk:master`.
-* All pull requests must be reviewed by a member of the Firebase JS SDK team who will merge it when/if they feel it is good to go.
+* All pull requests must be reviewed by a member of the Firebase JS SDK team, who will merge it when/if they feel it is good to go.

 That's it!
 Thank you for your contribution!